 On that note, look out for the roll out of our investment property products in the next couple of months.

 However, the real thing to look out for is inflation.
-Unlike the UK, in Australia, prices are already high and will likely be pushed harder by more money being forced out of the bank and into the economy.
+Unlike the UK, in Australia, prices are already high.
+And will likely be pushed harder by more money forced out of the bank and into the economy.
 This will be very painful for many, but the flip side of that coin is that real assets (property and shares) will run hard – make sure you get your slice of the cake.

 If you a new to Trading and Investing you should start with our Trading and Investing Foundation program